kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 ### §221.40   Specific requirements.

-\(a\) In addition to the general requirements in §221.20, the rules and regulations of each tariff shall contain:
+\(a\) In addition to the general requirements in [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.20   Specifications applicable to tariff publications.|§221.20]], the rules and regulations of each tariff shall contain:

 \(1\) *Aircraft and seating.* For individually ticketed passenger service, the name of each type of aircraft used in rendering such service by manufacturer model designation and a description of the seating configuration (or configurations if there are variations) of each type of aircraft.
 Where fares are provided for different classes or types of passenger service (that is, first class, coach, day coach, night coach, tourist, economy or whatever other class or type of service is provided under the tariff), the tariff shall specify the type of aircraft and the seating configuration used on such aircraft for each class or type of passenger service.
 When two or more classes or types of passenger service are performed in a single aircraft, the seating configuration for each type or class shall be stated and described.